debjitpal5040/iCoder/README.md

 # iCoder
-A blog for Coding enthusiasts
+This is a simple blog for coding enthusiasts. <br>
-Made via Bootstrap
+It is made via HTML & Bootstrap.